BenUCL/Reef-acoustics-and-AI/README.md

 4. **tutorial_sample_data.zip**: 262 sample audio files used in the tutorial.

 # Code used during the study
 The Code folder contains all code used during the study for transparency.
 Note, as Google Colab's default environment updates, the code will no longer run in Colab.
 Instead, the tutorial should suffice if you are aiming to apply the findings of this study to new use cases.
-Alternativdly, you can follow the instructions for local install of the env below.
+Alternatively, you can follow the instructions for local install of the env below.

 The code is organised as follows: